Last updated on March 29, 2026

 Each color in the color pie does instants differently.
 Blue is the best Magic color at countering other spells, starting with the iconic Counterspell which has been a staple since Alpha.
 And countering spells is pretty much limited to instant speed.
 You can draw, scry, exile, destroy, and do all kinds of other things at sorcery speed or instant speed, but countering spells has to be at instant speed because it interacts with the stack.

 Blue also tends to have some very good card-draw spells at instant speed, which are great to use when you’ve left mana open during your opponent’s turn.
-They’re in a “Damned if I do, damned if I don't” spot: if they play a powerful spell you counter it, but if they try to pass the turn you draw a bunch of cards.
+They’re in a “Damned if I do, damned if I don't” spot: If they play a powerful spell you counter it, but if they try to pass the turn you draw a bunch of cards.

 Blue is also very good at bouncing permanents.
 And although it's far from the best color at removal, it does have a couple of options.